sophdubs/dispatcher/README.md

 # Dispatcher

 ## Poject Description
+This application was built to organize the movement of trucking resources and personnel.
+It allows a dispatcher manage pickup, dropoff and other tasks of multiple drivers with ease.

 ## Basic Features
 - Dispatcher can create new task for specified driver over 24 hour / 7 day / 52 week period